 Ian Picache, WG'01

 Ian has completed investments in 21 technology companies with 13 IPOs and acquisitions.
 These investments represent over $400 million of invested capital and achieved realized and unrealized returns of ~$1.3 billion.
 He co-founded and was the sole investor in several ecommerce companies, including the luxury flash sale site Bergine (acquired by Gilt Groupe).
 Previously, Ian has invested across a wide range of industries with Technology Crossover Ventures, Vanguard Ventures and Telesoft Partners.
 Ian began his career at Morgan Stanley in private equity and investment banking groups.
 He received his B.A. from Dartmouth and M.B.A. from Wharton.

 Ethan Prater, WG'04

 Ethan Prater WG ’04 is an independent advisor, Board member, consultant, and investor with experience in software product management and analytics, where he focuses on health care, education, and marketing.
-He is Chairman of the Digital Health Track at Alchemist Accelerator, a venture-backed accelerator dedicated to enterprise startups.
+Currently, Ethan serves as the Chief Product and Analytics Officer at Castlight Health.
+He was previously the Chairman of the Digital Health Track at Alchemist Accelerator, a venture-backed accelerator dedicated to enterprise startups.
 He has served as CEO of NovoEd, SVP/GM of Consumer Engagement at Emdeon (now Change Healthcare), VP of Products at Castlight Health and Jigsaw (now Data.com at Salesforce.com), and Director of Product Management in advertising targeting and analytics at Yahoo and DoubleClick (now Google Marketing).
 He lives in the San Francisco Bay Area.

 Marc Rowan, W'84, WG'85